 Cluster of slightly elongate corpogelinite bodies.
 (Medium rank C bituminous coal, Twistdraai Colliery, Highveld Coalfield, South Africa).

 Cluster of corpogelinites.
-Some of these corpogelinites are not completely homogenous, exhibiting some degree of porosity.
+Some of these corpogelinites are not completely homogeneous, exhibiting some degree of porosity.
 (Medium rank C bituminous coal, Delmas Colliery, Witbank Coalfield, South Africa).

 PLATE 9: MACERAL GROUP: VITRINITE; Maceral: Pseudovitrinite

 Pseudovitrinite is a maceral in the vitrinite maceral group, representing vitrinitic material with characteristic desiccation cracks or slits.
 The slits generally occur perpendicular to the bedding plane.
 However, in some instances, the slits are more randomly orientated, possibly indicating secondary effects during or following coalification.
 Kaegi (1985) identifies pseudovitrinite as having a slightly higher reflectance than other vitrinite in the same sample, with slitted structures, possible remnant cellular structures, uncommon fracture patterns, higher relief, and a paucity or absence of pyrite inclusions.
-Occurrence is usually as comparatively large particles.
+It usually occurs as comparatively large particles.
 Pseudovitrinite is believed to originate from an oxidizing environment at an early stage of the coalification process.

 Plate

 Bottom of the image shows lighter grey band of vitrinite with slits perpendicular to the bedding plane.
-This is in contrastt to the top band of vitrinite, with no desication slits, collotelinite.
+This is in contrast to the top band of vitrinite, with no desiccation slits, collotelinite.
 (Medium rank C bituminous coal, Springbok Flats Coalfield, South Africa).

-Typical pseudovitrinite, desication cracks perpendicular to the bedding plane.
+Typical pseudovitrinite, desiccation cracks perpendicular to the bedding plane.
 (Medium rank C bituminous coal, Springbok Flats Coalfield, South Africa).

 Pseudovitrinite crack, no apparent bedding plane.
 (Medium rank B bituminous coal, Moatize Coalfield, Mozambique).

-The bedding plane is weakly apparent, but the dessication slits are more randomly orientated and of various sizes.
+The bedding plane is weakly apparent, but the desiccation slits are more randomly orientated and of various sizes.
 (Medium rank C bituminous coal, Soutpansberg Coalfield, South Africa).

 In this image, the bedding plane is not apparent, and the slits do not exhibit any degree of preferential orientation.
 (Medium rank C bituminous coal, Springbok Flats, South Africa).